james01/FormUI/README.md

 ### Handling Row Selection

-Pass a handler to the `onSelect(_:)` method of a row.
+Handle row selection by passing a handler to the `onSelect(_:)` method of a row.
 This handler will be called every time the row is selected.

 ```swift
 Row(style: .default) { (cell) in